Netatalk/netatalk/doc/manual/Installation.md

 #### CNID database backends

 At least one of the below database libraries is required to power the CNID scheme of your choice.
-Without one of these, only the *last* backend will be available which operates in read-only mode and therefore not recommended for daily use.

 - Berkeley DB

-    The default dbd CNID backend for netatalk uses Berkeley DB to store unique file identifiers.
-At the time of writing you need at least version 4.6.
+    The default *dbd* (*Database Daemon*) CNID backend for netatalk uses Berkeley DB to store unique file identifiers.

-    The recommended version is 5.3, the final release under the permissive Sleepycat license, and therefore the most widely distributed version.
+    The recommended Berekeley DB version is 5.3, while versions 4.6 and later should work as well.
+    Version 6 and later should generally be avoided due to licensing issues.

-- MySQL or MariaDB
+- MySQL Client or MariaDB Client

-    By leveraging a MySQL-compatible client library, netatalk can be built with a MySQL CNID backend that is highly scalable and reliable.
+    By leveraging a MySQL-compatible client library, netatalk can be built with the *mysql* CNID backend that is highly scalable and reliable.
     The administrator has to provide a separate database instance for use with this backend.

 - SQLite v3

-    The SQLite library version 3 enables the SQLite CNID backend which is an alternative zero-configuration backend.
+    The SQLite library version 3 enables the *sqlite* CNID backend which is an alternative zero-configuration backend.

 ### Optional third-party software